 Thin Crust vs Thick Crust: Does Size Feel Different?

-When it comes to enjoying a 12-inch pizza, the choice between a thin crust and a thick crust can significantly affect the way the pizza feels, both in terms of size and overall experience.
-While the diameter of a 12-inch pizza remains the same, the type of crust alters the perception of the pizza’s portion size, taste, and fullness factor.
-Understanding how crust thickness influences your eating experience will help you decide whether you should opt for the light, crispy texture of a thin crust or the hearty, satisfying chewiness of a thick crust.
+When it comes to enjoying a 12-inch pizza, the choice between thin crust and thick crust can significantly affect both the size perception and overall experience.
+While the diameter of a 12-inch pizza remains constant, the crust type changes how the pizza feels, its portion size, taste, and fullness factor.
+Understanding how crust thickness influences your eating experience helps

 1. Thin Crust: Lighter and Crispier